Valuable Concepts for the Learning Musician

 Wind instruments: indicates that the notes should be played without using the tongue to re-articulate each note.

-Guitar music: indicates that the notes should be played without plucking the individual strings, i.e. hammer-ons and pull-offs.
+Guitar music: indicates that the notes should be played without plucking the individual strings, i.e. slides, hammer-ons and pull-offs.

 In vocal music, slurs are usually used to mark notes which are sung to a single syllable.